Kyrgios serves up funds for Australia at debut of ATP Cup - WHIZ News

 He opened and closed his 6-4, 7-6 (4) win over Jan-Lennard Struff on Friday in Brisbane with booming, high-value serves — including a second-service ace down the middle to close it out.

-Alex De Minaur followed that up with an upset over No. 7-ranked Alexander Zverev, trailing a set and a break before rallying to win 4-6, 7-6 (3), 6-2 on Pat Rafter Arena to clinch the best-of-three match for Australia ahead of the doubles.
+Alex De Minaur followed that up with an upset over No. 7-ranked Alexander Zverev, trailing a set and a break before rallying to win 4-6, 7-6 (3), 6-2 on Pat Rafter Arena.
+Australia also won the doubles to clinch a 3-0 sweep of Germany.

 “It’s tough to go out there and concentrate on tennis, to be honest.
 Every ace I was hitting that’s all I was thinking about.
 Every time I stepped up to the line that’s all I was thinking about.”